hsch/css-challenge/README.md

 ## Notes

-- If you think you have a correct solution but it behaves differently from the demo, then you have very likely just found a gap in the acceptance criteria.
 - You don't have to build upon the demo at all.
   Start from scratch as much as you want to.
   Solve the challenge however you like.